 “This is one of the most nostalgic recipes from my childhood, a brothy chicken noodle soup that my mom would make on gloomy days.
 Because my hometown of Veracruz was once occupied by the Spanish, their use of saffron became ingrained in our regional cuisine.
 It gives the soup a vibrant orange-red tinge.
 The Spanish also brought fideos, skinny dried wheat noodles similar to angel hair, which we would fry and add to soups to give them color and a deep toasty flavor.
 You can find fideos at any Mexican market or online, or use dried angel hair pasta.

 While frying the fideos, reserve a few extras off to the side to salt and eat while they are still crispy and hot.
-They are an addictive snack, and when I was a kid in Mexico, these were one of my favorite foods.” —Gonzalo Guzman and Stacey Adimando in their 2018 Beard Award–nominated Nopalito.
+They are an addictive snack, and when I was a kid in Mexico, these were one of my favorite foods.” —Gonzalo Guzman and Stacey Adimando in their 2018 Beard Award–winning Nopalito.

 - Half of a 3- to 4-pound chicken, cut into 4 pieces

 - 1 cup rice bran oil or canola oil

 - 1/2 pound fideos or dried angel hair pasta, broken into 5-inch-long pieces

 - 1/2 cup (1/2 medium onion) diced white onion